Teaching Resources for Graduate Teaching Assistants

 Voices Against Violence (VAV)

-A subset of the Counseling and Mental Health Center, this student organization is dedicated to providing information and support related to violence prevention and coping strategies.
+A subset of the Counseling and Mental Health Center, this organization is dedicated to providing information and support related to violence prevention and coping strategies.
 You may attend or request workshops, performances, or presentations on safety and wellness offered by members of the VAV team.

 How do I navigate a situation in which I am concerned about a student’s or my own safety?